bigchaindb/nginx_3scale/README.md

 # nginx_3scale agent
-nginx_3scale agent is a module that is responsible for providing authentication, authorization and metering of BigchainDB API users, by communicating with 3scale.
+nginx_3scale agent is a module that is responsible for providing authentication, authorization and metering of BigchainDB API users, by communicating with 3Scale.
 We use the openresty for this, which is nginx bundled with lua libraries.
 More information at their [website](openresty.org/en)

 It is the entrypoint to the BigchainDB cluster, and validates the tokens sent by users in HTTP headers for authorization.
-The user tokens map directly to the Application Plan specified in 3scale.
+The user tokens map directly to the Application Plan specified in 3Scale.

-## Getting nginx_3scale
-Git clone the source, compile and run the executable.
-The executable can be compiled to a static binary by simply using the Makefile commands.

-Alternatively, if you'd like to use Docker you can get an image with `make builddocker` from the source dir or
-`docker pull bigchaindb/nginx_3scale:0.1` to get a pre-built image from docker hub.
+## Building the docker image
+`docker build -t bigchaindb/nginx_3scale:0.1 .` from the root of the project.

 ## Working